i22-digitalagentur/worker-tools/README.md

 ## Module 'Notes'

-If you use ActiveRecord you may need to modify the serielizer as well as decerielizer from the note attribute.
-After that you can easily serielize hashes and array of hashes with indifferent access.
-Therefore the gem provides two utility methods.
+If you use ActiveRecord you may need to modify the serializer as well as deserializer from the note attribute.
+After that you can easily serialize hashes and array of hashes with indifferent access.
+For that purpose the gem provides two utility methods.
 (HashWithIndifferentAccessType, SerializedArrayType).
 There is an example of how you can use it.

 ```ruby
   class ServiceTask < ApplicationRecord